IntersectMBO/plutus/notes/fomega/evaluation/CEK-variations-stats.md

 and `V₁` is fed to the constant evaluation mechanism, which either succeeds in evaluating the function or becomes stuck because insufficiently many arguments have been provided.
-In the latter case, `V₁` end the current environment are stored in a `builtin` value of the form shown above and evaluation continues with the next argument;
+In the latter case, `V₁` and the current environment are stored in a `builtin` value of the form shown above and evaluation continues with the next argument;
 longer and longer `builtin` values are generated until evaluation eventually succeeds.
 [Technical note: the information contained in